 Noise

-Unsurprisingly, a quieter bedroom is more conducive to sleep than a noisy one.
+Unsurprisingly, a quieter bedroom is more conducive to sleep than a noisy one and plays a huge part in creating the ideal sleep bedroom environment.

 If you are unable to block external noises with double glazing or other factors that are outside of your control, ‘white noise’ and soft, steady sounds can be soothing.